NextronSystems/thor-manual/usage/analysis.rst

 Log Analysis Manual
 -------------------

-The Customer Portal contains a log analysis manual in the “Downloads” section.
+The Customer Portal contains a log analysis manual in the "Downloads" section.

 .. figure:: ../images/image18.png